 If you are out of hot water, or if your hot water heater is leaking, call us before 12:00 PM.
 In many cases we will be able to get a member of our repair team to you on the same day.
 If the situation requires installation of a new water heater, this can usually be accomplished the following day.
 We always have 24 hour emergency service available.

 Residential Water Heater Cleaning & Maintenance

 The best way to prevent the water heater in your home from malfunctioning is with regular cleaning and maintenance.
 A properly maintained water heater can generate hot water for over 15 years.

 Be sure to keep your thermostat at a steady temperature.
 This will save you money and prevent the risk of scalding.
 It’s also a good idea to insulate your pipes with foam piping that matches the diameter of the pipes.
 In addition, you may choose to insulate the heater with a foil insulating blanket.

 If your residential water heater has a storage tank, it is recommended to drain about a quarter of the water a few times each year.
 Once a year, test the temperature pressure relief valve.
 This will remove debris and prevent sediment from building up.
 About every three years you’ll want to check the sacrificial anode rod for calcium buildup or exposed core steel wires.

 The team at AAA Heating & Cooling provides expert maintenance of standard, tankless and solar residential water heaters.
 In addition, we are experienced with repairing almost every other make and model currently and previously on the market.
-If you are in need of a new water heater for your Portland or Vancouver home, or require a maintenance check on a current unit, please call us at (503) 284-2173 or use our online scheduler to book a service appointment.
+If you are in need of a new water heater for your Portland home, or require a maintenance check on a current unit, please call us at (503) 284-2173 or use our online scheduler to book a service appointment.

 *Like to Like systems, converting to tankless or other fuel systems will take longer while we acquire permits and run new fuel source lines.